Mermade/check_api/README.md

 # Check_API

-`check_api` is a simple utility wrapping a collection of API validators.
+`check_api` is a simple utility wrapping a collection of API definition format validators.
 It allows you to validate a local file or remote URL with a single command-line or programmatic invocation.

 It returns an exitCode of 0 on success and 1 on failure, making it suitable for use in Continuous Integration environments.